This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Dieffenbachia is a very showy plant.
 It simply looks amazing in the home or office.
 It is also easy to care for.
 It will adapt to most lighting conditions as well as humidity.

 However, it does have a couple of issues to watch for.
-One is root rot, so good potting soil is paramount to ensure it is light and free-draining.
+One is root rot, so good potting soil is paramount to ensure light and free-draining.

 Red spider mites can also be a concern but are easy to take care of with a soap solution.